Solution of the Mayan Calendar Enigma: Astronomical derivation of the Mayan Calendar

-The initialization of the Calendar Round at the origin of time can be obtained by arithmetical calculations on the calendar super-number.
-For that purpose, we first create ordered lists of the Haab' and the Tzolk'in, assigning a unique set of 2 numbers for each day of the 18980-day Calendar Round.
-(Aveni 2001: 143, 147) For the Haab', the first day is 0 Pop (numbered 0) and the last day 4 Uayeb (numbered 364).
+The Calendar Round and the Kawil-directions-colors wheel are initialized at the mythical origin of time as 4 Ahau 8 Cumku, 3 East-Red.
+This corresponds to a set of 4 indices that can be deduced from the calendar super-number as follows.
+We first create ordered lists of the Haab' and the Tzolk'in, assigning a unique set of 2 numbers for each day of the 18980-day Calendar Round [\onlinecite{Aveni2001_143,Aveni2001_147}].
+For the Haab', the first day is 0 Pop (numbered 0) and the last day 4 Uayeb (numbered 364).
 For the Tzolk'in, the first day is 1 Imix (numbered 0) and the last day 13 Ahau (numbered 259).
 In this notation, the date of creation 4 Ahau 8 Cumku is equivalent to \{160;349\} and a date $D$ in the Calendar Round can be written as $D\equiv$ \{mod($D$ + 160,260);mod($D$ + 349,365)\}.
-The calendar super-number is such that: mod($\mathcal{N}$ /13/37/73,260) = 160, mod($\mathcal{N}$/13/37/73,13) = 4, mod($\mathcal{N}$/13/37/73,20) = 0 and mod($\mathcal{N}$ /13/37/73,73) = 49.
-The date \{160;49\} corresponds to 4 Ahau 8 Zip, the day 0 (mod 18980), beginning/completion of a Calendar Round.
-Starting the CR count at 4 Ahau 8 Zip, the next date in the ordered CR list such as mod($D$,4680) = 0 (completion of a 13 Tun cycle) is the date 4 Ahau 8 Cumku chose as the day 0 of the Long Count Calendar.
-A date $D$ is then expressed as \{mod($D$ + 4680 + 160,260);mod($D$ + 4680 + 49,365)\} = \{mod($D$ + 160,260);mod($D$ + 349,365)\}.
-The Kawil-direction-color indices can be initialized at the LCC origin of time as mod($\mathcal{N}$/37/32760,4) = 3 East-Red.
-That defines the position of the Calendar Round and the Kawil-direction-color indices at the mythical date of creation, the LCC date 13(0).0.0.0.0 4 Ahau 8 Cumku \{160;349\}, 3 East-Red.
+The calendar super-number is such that: mod($\mathcal{N}$/13/37/73,260) = 160, mod($\mathcal{N}$/13/37/73,13) = 4, mod($\mathcal{N}$/13/37/73,20) = 0 and mod($\mathcal{N}$/13/37/73,73) = 49.
+The Dresden Codex lunar equation 405 lunations = 11960 days is such that 405 $\times$ LCM(360,365,3276) = 405 $\times$ LCM(360,365,3276) = 405 $\times$ 2391480 = 51030 $\times$ 18980 = 80982 $\times$ 11960 + 4680.
+Starting from 4 Ahau 8 Cumku \{160;349\}, the date 80982 $\times$ 11960 = 968544720 days corresponds to 4 Ahau 8 Zip \{160;49\}.
+The Calendar Round initialization at the origin of time may be related to the completion of a 11960-day lunar/solar eclipse cycle, 4680 days before the completion of the Tun-Haab'-Kawil commensuration cycle.The Kawil-directions-colors indices can be initialized at the LCC origin of time as mod($\mathcal{N}$/37/32760,4) = 3 East-Red.
+That defines the position of the Calendar Round and the Kawil-directions-colors indices at the mythical date of creation, the Long Count date 13(0).0.0.0.0 4 Ahau 8 Cumku \{160;349\}, 3 East-Red.